tejasvisoi/tejasvisoi.github.io/README.md

 ## 🎨 Customization

-### Website Content Updates
+### Content Updates
 - Edit `index.html` to update main page content
 - Modify project pages (googlepay.html, dunzo.html, etc.)
 - Update `styles.css` for design changes
 - Edit `script.js` for interactive features
-- Update `data.json` for portfolio data

 ### Adding New Projects
 1. Create a new HTML file for your project (e.g., `newproject.html`)
 2. Add a link to it in the "Past" section of `index.html`
-3. Add the project to the portfolio grid in `portfolio.html`
-4. Style it consistently with existing pages
+3. Style it consistently with existing pages

 ## 🚀 Deployment